streamshub/flink-sql-examples/docs/anomaly-detection/index.md

 #### `ORDER BY purchase_time`

-Like previously mentioned, this clause allows us to look for pattens based on time.
+As mentioned previously, this clause allows us to look for pattens based on time.
 In our case, the purchase time of the sale.

 ---